Timessless01/CouponCatcher/README.md

 ### **How It Works**
 1. Install the CouponCatcher browser extension.
-2. Shop at supported stores (e.g., Amazon, eBay).
+2. Shop at supported stores (e.g., Amazon, eBay, Walmart).
 3. See available coupon codes at checkout.
 4. Save money instantly!